itsims007/Capturing-packets-and-using-filters/README.md

 <h2>Task 5<h2>

-  Locate all HTTPS packets from a capture not containing a certain IP address:
+  -Locate all HTTPS packets from a capture not containing a certain IP address:

   -A Conditional statement may be used to include and eliminate packets from a Wireshark capture: !(ip.addr == 8.43.85.97) and tcp.port == 443